A Hierarchy of Local Symplectic Filling Obstructions for Contact 3-Manifolds: The definition of planar torsion

 Assume $M$ is an oriented smooth manifold containing two disjoint oriented submanifolds $N_1,N_2 \subset M$ of real codimension~$2$, which admit an orientation preserving diffeomorphism $\varphi : N_1 \to N_2$ covered by an orientation reversing isomorphism $\Phi : \nu N_1 \to \nu N_2$ of their normal bundles.
 Then we can define a new smooth manifold $M_\Phi$, the \defin{normal sum} of $M$ along $\Phi$, by removing neighborhoods $\nN(N_1)$ and $\nN(N_2)$ of $N_1$ and $N_2$ respectively, then gluing together the resulting manifolds with boundary along an orientation reversing diffeomorphism

 determined by~$\Phi$.
-This operation determines $M_\Phi$ up to diffeomorphism, and is also well defined in the contact cateogory: if $(M,\xi)$ is a contact manifold and $N_1,N_2$ are contact submanifolds with $\varphi : N_1 \to N_2$ a contactomorphism, then $M_\Phi$ admits a contact structure $\xi_\Phi$, unique up to isotopy, which agrees with $\xi$ away from $N_1$ and $N_2$ (cf.~\cite{Geiges:book}*{\S 7.4}).
-We then call $(M_\Phi,\xi_\Phi)$ the \defin{contact fiber sum} of $(M,\xi)$ along~$\Phi$.
+This operation determines $M_\Phi$ up to diffeomorphism, and is also well defined in the contact cateogory: if $(M,\xi)$ is a contact manifold and $N_1,N_2$ are contact submanifolds with $\varphi : N_1 \to N_2$ a contactomorphism, then $M_\Phi$ admits a contact structure $\xi_\Phi$, which agrees with $\xi$ away from $N_1$ and $N_2$ (cf.~\cite{Geiges:book}*{\S 7.4}).
+Although the issue of uniqueness is not discussed in \cite{Geiges:book}*{\S 7.4}, one can show that the construction of $\xi_\Phi$ explained there is canonical up to isotopy; in the specific setting that we will be concerned with below, this is an obvious consequence of the uniqueness of ``supported'' contact structures (cf.~Definition~\ref{defn:GirouxForm} and the ensuing discussion).

-We will consider the special case of this construction where $N_1$ and $N_2$ are disjoint components\footnote{We use the word \emph{component} throughout to mean any open and closed subset, i.e.~a disjoint union of connected components.} of the binding of an open book decomposition
+We will consider the special case of the contact fiber sum where $N_1$ and $N_2$ are disjoint components\footnote{We use the word \emph{component} throughout to mean any open and closed subset, i.e.~a disjoint union of connected components.} of the binding of an open book decomposition

 that supports~$\xi$.
 Then $N_1$ and $N_2$ are automatically contact submanifolds, whose normal bundles come with distinguished trivializations determined by the open book.
 In the following, we shall always assume that $M$ is oriented and the pages and binding are assigned the natural orientations determined by the open book, so in particular the binding is the oriented boundary of the pages.